knpuniversity/php-namespaces-in-120-seconds/knpu/namespaces.md

 ## The Magical & Optional use Statement

-And... that's really!
+And... that's really it!
 Namespaces are basically a way to... make your class names longer!
 Add the namespace... then refer to the class using the namespace *plus* the class name.
 That's it.